mdlerch/mdlerch.com/content/pages/about.md

 Hey there, I'm Michael Lerch in Bozeman, Montana, USA.
 I am a Bayesian statistician.
 A big fan of Dennis Lindley's pop book _Understanding Uncertainty_.
-I spend way to much time tweaking my vim config files.
+I spend way too much time tweaking my vim config files.
 I use R to do almost everything.
 Except plotting.
 I'll use R for quickly making plots, but when I want to make something nice I use gnuplot.
 I also enjoy hiking, biking, skiing, hammocking, and the outdoors in general.
 I have a